whs/ske11-lecture/adt/05-lecture.md

 **Exam on 13 Oct 2014, 8-11am.**

-(please submit if you have lecture on the math section)
+(please submit your note if you have lecture on the math section)

 ## Computing closest point